Basement Window Replacement Cost In Toronto

 If your basement wall is made of cinderblocks, this can potentially make it easier to “pop out” piece by piece after cutting through the mortar and rebar.
 But be prepared to have the right tools either way.

-Ways to keep the cost down in window opening concrete cutting: Be precise with the type of window you want to install.
+Be precise with the type of window you want to install.
 If you are willing to stick with the same width (many egress codes require a minimum of 22-28 inches window width), you can save money and time.
 So if your window opening already meets that minimum width, it is easier and less costly to stick with the same width, but greatly expand the height.
-Then find a similar or custom order window that will match that size.
+Then find a similar or custom-order window that will match that size.
 Plus, just as importantly, keeping the width the same will likely not affect the load-bearing coverage of the stem walls.
 If you want to widen the opening, you may want to ask a structural engineer for their opinion.
-Remember; focus on height, not width.
+Remember: focus on height, not width.
 If you can, by all means, keep the width the same.

 If you do any additional excavation, especially for basement egress windows, you will want to plan for retaining the soil in the window well.
 There are many solutions for this, including the use of cinderblocks, prefab window well inserts, or custom concrete.
 Many inserts can give a modern look, have fabulous style, using corrugated metal for a solid new feel.